 Yes, the Beach Motel used different colours of trim, but they also used different door styles.
 Below is an image of a large glass French door leading into a common area.
 The door is a beautiful wood tone and the baseboard is white, painted to match the walls and tongue and groove ceiling.

 After reading this blog we hope you are more confident in your decision on mixing and matching your interior doors or your trim in your home or building.
-We have seen some combinations that we weren’t sure if it would turn out looking good, although after installation is complete we are reassured that the combo is perfect and as beautiful as ever.
+We have seen some combinations that we weren’t sure if it would turn out looking good, but after installation is complete we are reassured that the combo is perfect and as beautiful as ever.
+So if you find yourself asking: can you mix trim styles or door styles in a house?
+The answer is ‘yes’!